-Many people undervalue the prospect of having a premium business card when they’re trying to advance their professional careers.
-It is essential to have a business card design that correctly projects the image that you want your company or personal brand to stand for.
+Many people undervalue the idea of having a premium business card when they’re trying to advance their professional careers or make sales.
+It is essential to have a business card design that correctly represents the image you want your company or personal brand to stand for.

-Remember that saying from the 5th grade, “KISS”?
+Remember the saying from the 5th grade, “KISS”?
+(Keep it simple silly.)
 Well, that philosophy applies here too.
 Stick to the bare minimum of information.
 Doing this is useful for two reasons.
-It makes your card easier to read, and it makes the information on your card much easier to remember for those you network with.
+It makes your card easier to read and it makes the information on your card much easier to remember.

 Business Card Sizes

 What is the standard business card size?
-When people think of the sizes, there is a typical size that comes to mind: 3.5″ x 2”.
+When people think of sizes, there is a typical size that comes to mind: 3.5″ x 2”.
 Why not make your card stand out among their stack with an unusual size?
-The European size is growing popularity in the states (3.375” x 1.125″) or try a square card.
-We can print 2″ x 2″ business card or 2.5″ x 2.5″ – both options help you to be a little different than the competition.
+The European size is growing in popularity in the United States (3.375” x 1.125″) or try a square card.
+We can print 2″ x 2″ business cards or even 2.5″ x 2.5″ – both options help you to be a little different than the competition.
 Selecting the best business card size can help create a great impression.

 Utilize your Space

 Not sure which stock to select?
 It can be challenging as there is a lot of different stock to choose from.
 Each one is unique and can help tell your story; so, pick one that best fits your business.
 If you are an organic snack company, I wouldn’t recommend you order a plastic or glossy card.
 Go for an uncoated paper, such as The ModCard, painted edge business card, or linen.
 These papers will help sell the natural, organic feeling you represent.
-Learn more about which card stock is best for your print job; Coated vs. Uncoated card stock.
+Learn more about which card stock is best for your print job; Everything You Need To Know About Primoprint Papers.

-I had a customer that sold light screens, and he chose a 20PT frosted plastic card.
+We had a design customer that sold windows screens, and he chose a 20PT frosted plastic card.
 The card type was perfect for him because it reinforced the idea of light shining through his screens.
 A clothing company may want to look at the velvet laminated cards because this soft-touch card can remind someone how their fabric may feel.

 With so many different options, you can appeal to the senses of touch and sight at the same time.
 The above are four great ways to ensure that you have a practical and professional-looking card.
 The main things to adhere to are using the right size for you and your business and not overdoing the design.
 Designing your business cards can be tricky.
 A simple card with minimal information is much more effective than one that offers an abundance of information.